Matters — 2025

 May 28: Approved As An Individual Item

-The city authorized a supplemental agreement with architecture firm Gensler to provide additional design and engineering services for the Dallas Memorial Arena Practice Facility.
-The expanded contract ensures comprehensive architectural and engineering work to support the facility's development.
-City Council approved the agreement in May 2025.
+The city authorized a supplemental agreement with Gensler, an architectural firm, to provide additional design services for the Dallas Memorial Arena Practice Facility.
+The expanded services were needed to complete the facility's architectural and engineering design work.
+City council approved the supplemental agreement on May 28, 2025.

 May 28: Approved As An Individual Item